Warewolf-ESB/Warewolf/README.md

 **Why should you get your paws dirty?**

 Pounce on the opportunity to put your name on it - those who make it could be famous!
+See the list of open issues and bugs [here](https://github.com/Warewolf-ESB/Warewolf-ESB/issues) to get started right away.